 Create a plate tectonic model, similar to the generic model in Figure 7, of the areas of the map line or bar that goes from Hartford CT to Africa.
-Do this on poster paper with marker, etc. Please follow the criteria to create our model.
+Do this on poster paper with marker, etc. Please follow the criteria to create your model.
 When you are done, take a picture and post it in Table 8.3 below.

-Include ONLY the area near the line or bar (see Figure 9) such at Connecticut and what is present-day Africa.
+Include ONLY the area near the line or bar (see Figure 9) showing Connecticut and what is present-day Africa.

 Show time passing.
 Do this at each of the three time frames.

-Draw all phenomena that includes ones that you cannot see.
-This includes types of plate boundaries (e.g. convergent), surface features (e.g. volcanoes, trenches).
+Draw all phenomena including ones that you cannot see.
+This includes types of plate boundaries (e.g., convergent) and surface features (e.g. volcanoes, trenches).

 Identify mechanisms that might be causing the movement of the continents.